Inference for high-dimensional instrumental variables regression

 The method we propose is based on a novel adaptation of the parametric one-step update to a generic two-stage estimation procedure.
 In parametric models, the one-step update~$\rbdb$ to an initial estimator~$\rbh$ is one Newton-Raphson step in the direction of a solution to the empirical analogue of the score equations.
-Though this approach is similar to those of \cite{JM14, vdGetal14}, who ``de-bias'' the Lasso, and \cite{ZZ14}, who use a low-dimensional projection technique, to obtain asymptotic pivots for the low-dimensional components of the high-dimensional regression vector~$\rb$ when endogeneity is absent, our development is distinct in that it is generic and must account for the two stages of IV estimation.
+This approach is similar to those of \cite{JM14, vdGetal14}, who de-bias the Lasso, and \cite{ZZ14}, who use a low-dimensional projection technique, to obtain asymptotic pivots for the low-dimensional components of the high-dimensional linear regression models when endogeneity is absent.
+The present work extends this approach to two-stage estimation when both stages are high-dimensional and the regressors of interest may each be endogenous.
 To adapt the one-step update to handle endogeneity of~$\dX$, we (i) choose the update as a step towards the solution to the empirical analogue of a valid moment condition and (ii) apply the update to a generic second-stage estimator~$\rbh$ that depends on the predicted conditional means~$\hat\E[\dX|\dZ]$.
 The resultant estimator decomposes into a main term and four remainder terms, which contrasts with the single remainder term in the case of the de-biased Lasso in the ordinary linear model.

 We present high-level conditions under which the updated estimator yields asymptotic pivots for the components of~$\rb$, and we show, as an example, how these conditions may be satisfied by a two-stage Lasso estimation routine.
 We assume a sub-Gaussian regime throughout for the noise elements and instrumental variables in order to support flexibility of distributional assumptions.
-The main challenges of establishing the example are due to (i)~the involved structure of the remainder terms, whose control in turn require a variety of probabilistic techniques and lead to extensive proofs and (ii)~the estimation of the population precision matrix of the conditional means~$\E[\dX|\dZ]$, since these are not observed directly.
+The main challenges of establishing the example are due to (i)~the involved structure of the remainder terms, whose control requires a variety of concentration bounds and lead to extensive proofs and (ii)~the estimation of the population precision matrix of the conditional means~$\E[\dX|\dZ]$, since these are not observed directly.